vikito755/discord-find-games-bot/README.md

 To invite the bot (this may change if the bot needs more or less permissions): https://discord.com/api/oauth2/authorize?client_id=907048337155432479&permissions=0&scope=bot%20applications.commands

- Try to do it with 1 command at first, then scale it up with a for loop.

-<h3> Later development notes</h3>

-- Add it in the voting and changes scripts later
- Later:
-  - Commands for the admins to add and remove games, from the "games.json" file or the future database.
-  - Community voting to add games, to sthe "games.json" file or the future database.

-<h2>Side notes:</h2>
-- Limit the bot to 1 channel and have a slow mode for 5 minutes, to avoid spam.

 <h2>Issues and fixes:</h2>
 - The game module loads bot on "node deploy.js" and on "botStart.js".
 Which can be cumbersome if 100s of games are added.
 - Make sure that 2 games with the same name can't be added.